jorishr/website-text-translator/README.md

 The base language and target languages are two letter language codes.
 For example: `en` for English, `nl` for Dutch, `fr` for French, etc.

-To configure your languages run the config command `html-text-translator config` or add a config file manually in your project folder.
-See [Additional configuration options](#additional-configuration-options) for more information.
+To configure your languages run the config command `npx wtt config` or add a config file manually in your project folder.
+See [First run](#first-run) and [Additional configuration options](#additional-configuration-options) for more information.

 ### Backup

-The program will create a numbered backup of your HTML and JSON files in the `backup` folder.
+The program will create a numbered backup of your HTML and JSON files in the backup folder.
 Note that by default your existing HTML files will be overwritten, unless you set a different output folder.
-You can disable the backup feature by using the flag `--backup no` or by adding a config file in your app root folder.
+You can disable the backup feature by using the flag `npx wtt --backup-no` or by adding a config file in your app root folder.
 See [Additional configuration options](#additional-configuration-options) for more information.
 If you do disable the backup feature, make sure you have a backup of your files before running the program or change the output folder to a different location.
 Add the backup folder to your `.gitignore` file if you are using Git.

 ### Requirements